Create Campaign Members and Monitor Their Engagement

-Michael, the Communications Intern at No More Homelessness (NMH), set up campaign records in Nonprofit Success Pack (NPSP) for the upcoming advocacy training workshops, but what’s a workshop without people?
-A pile of binders and unopened boxed lunches, that’s what.
-Not a whole lot of advocacy work happens that way.
+Michael, the Communications Specialist at No More Homelessness (NMH), has set up campaign records in Nonprofit Success Pack (NPSP) for his first advocacy training workshop, but what’s a workshop without people?

 Campaigns Need Campaign Members

 In Salesforce, the people you add to a campaign need to first have either a contact or a lead record.
-When you connect either a contact or a lead to a campaign, a campaign member record is created, which allows you to track an individual’s responses to the campaign—key data for organizing and understanding how well your campaigns perform.
+When you connect either record to a campaign Salesforce creates a campaign member record, which allows you to track responses.
+That’s key data for organizing and understanding how well your campaigns perform.

-Most of the data on a campaign member record pulls directly from the person’s lead or contact record, but there’s an additional field to track a person’s status in relation to the campaign.
-For example, after you add some campaign member records to a campaign, and send out an invitation to an event, the status could be Sent.
+Most data on a campaign member record pulls directly from the related lead or contact record, but you can use an additional field to track someone’s status in the campaign.
+For example, after you add campaign member records to a campaign, and send an invitation to an event, the status could be Sent.
 If they never respond, this status doesn’t change, but if they register for the event, you can change the status to a value like RSVP Yes.

 Create Custom Campaign Member Statuses

-For every individual campaign, you can add your own statuses and apply them separately and as needed to each campaign member.
-Because custom campaign member statuses are set for each campaign, it’s a good idea to work out a set of common statuses for all your campaign types, so reporting is clear and easy.
-Actually, a set of common statuses isn’t just a good idea, we strongly recommend it.
+For each individual campaign, you can add your own statuses and apply them as needed to each campaign member.
+Because custom campaign member statuses are set for each campaign, you should work out a set of common statuses for all your different campaign types to make reporting clear and easy.

-At NMH, the team decided to keep the standard status Sent and add RSVP Yes, RSVP No, Cancelled, Attended, and No Show for events.
-Let’s see how Michael adds these new campaign member statuses to an upcoming advocacy training workshop campaign:
+At NMH, the team decides to keep the standard status Sent for events and add RSVP Yes, RSVP No, Cancelled, Attended, and No Show for events.
+Let’s see how Michael adds these new campaign member statuses to an upcoming advocacy training workshop campaign.

-- Find a campaign record you’re working with.
-Michael’s working with Event: June 2019 - Advocacy Training Day and he found it using global search.
+- Find the campaign record you’re working with.
+Michael’s working with Event: June 2021 - Advocacy Training Day and finds it through global search.

 - Click Related.